Candy Caps

 Color – Orange cap and stem

 Stem – The stem is brittle.
 The entire Lactarius genus has brittle tissue.
 They are closely related to the Russulas which are also known for brittle tissue.
+The stem is described as being hollow but this could be difficult to notice.

 Habitat – The photos below were found in an urban park consisting of most of the common trees in the Puget Sound area.
 These were under Douglas fir, big leaf maple, and brambles.